horovod/horovod/docs/install.rst

 - `NCCL 2 <https://developer.nvidia.com/nccl>`__

+To install Horovod with TensorFlow 2.10 or later you will need a compiler that supports C++17 like `g++8` or newer.

 If Horovod cannot find CMake 3.13 or newer, the build script will attempt to pull in a recent CMake binary and run it from a temporary location.
 To select a specific binary you can also set ``HOROVOD_CMAKE`` in your environment before installing Horovod.